freaktop/myspeakeasyvoice/UPGRADE-JAVA-21.md

 3. (Optional) If you rely on a specific Gradle version, update `gradle/wrapper/gradle-wrapper.properties` to your chosen version and check with a test build.
 4. Run the Android builds locally using the wrapper (or local Gradle) to verify the full native build process.
 5. Verify and fix any lint/test issues found by CI.
+6. If the Gradle wrapper fails to download due to network restrictions or redirects, run `scripts/fix-gradle-wrapper.ps1` on a Windows machine that has network access and administrative rights.
+This script will attempt to install a local Gradle via Chocolatey and update the wrapper files (commit the resulting wrapper changes).
+Alternatively, run the wrapper update on a machine where the wrapper can fetch the distribution, then commit the updated wrapper files.

 If you prefer, I can continue and attempt to complete a full `generate_upgrade_plan` and automatic OpenRewrite/code modifications — however, this requires the ability to run the Gradle wrapper (which must be able to download Gradle distribution) or a locally installed Gradle binary present during the plan generation step.